Te Deum (Berlioz)

 The Te Deum (Op.
 22 / H.118) by Hector Berlioz (1803–1869) was completed in 1849.
 Like the earlier and more famous Grande Messe des Morts, it is one of the works referred to by Berlioz in his Memoirs as "the enormous compositions which some critics have called architectural or monumental music."
 While the orchestral forces required for the Te Deum are not as titanic as those of the Requiem, the work calls for an organ that can compete on equal terms with the rest of the orchestra.
 It lasts approximately fifty minutes and derives its text from the traditional Latin Te Deum, although Berlioz changed the word order for dramatic purposes.

 Background and premiere

-The Te Deum was originally conceived as the climax of a grand symphony celebrating Napoleon Bonaparte.
+The Te Deum was originally conceived as the climax of a grand symphony celebrating Napoleon Bonaparte III., who had become president of the Second Republic in 1848.
 The finished work was dedicated to Albert, Prince Consort, husband of Queen Victoria.
 Some of the material used by Berlioz in the piece was originally written for his Messe Solennelle of 1824, thought to have been destroyed by the composer but rediscovered in 1991.
 The first performance of the work was on 30 April 1855, at the Church of Saint-Eustache, Paris; Berlioz conducted an ensemble of 900 or 950 performers.